flutter/website/src/content/app-architecture/cookbook/sql.md

 }
 ```

-The delete method performs a database delete operation based on the ToDo item id.
+The `delete()` method performs a database delete operation
+based on the ToDo item `id`.

-In this case, if no items were deleted an error is returned, indicating that something went wrong.
+In this case, if no items were deleted an error is returned,
+indicating that something went wrong.

 <?code-excerpt "lib/data/services/database_service.dart (Delete)"?>
 ```dart